 Private adoption involves placements which haven’t been arranged by a local authority or a registered adoption agency.
 It may, for example, involve the adoption of a child by their relatives.
 In the majority of private adoption cases, the child must have had their home with the prospective adopter for a minimum duration of time, before the application can be made.

 As to the impact it has on grandparents’ ability to have contact with their grandchild, it is very case-specific.
-Unlike with closed adoption, there will not be an order in place preventing contact, however, there will not be an automatic right for the grandparents to see the child.
+Unlike with closed adoption, there will not be an order in place preventing contact.
+However, grandparents’ rights do not include an automatic right for the grandparents to see the child.

 What are some possible challenges that grandparents could face when it comes to adoption?